From the Heart (Doug Stone album)

-From The Heart is the third studio album released by American country music singer Doug Stone.
+From The Heart is the third studio album by American country music singer Doug Stone.
 It was released on August 11, 1992 (see 1992 in country music) on Epic Records Nashville.

 This album, certified gold in the U.S., provided Stone with four singles on the Hot Country Songs charts: the Top Five hits "Warning Labels" and "Made for Lovin' You", as well as the Number Ones "Why Didn't I Think of That" and "Too Busy Being in Love".
 "Made for Lovin' You" was previously recorded by Clinton Gregory on his 1990 debut album Music 'n Me, and by Dan Seals on his 1990 album On Arrival.
+"The Workin' End of a Hoe" was previously recorded by Gene Watson on his 1991 album At Last.